-These are Northern Lights forecast tools that are widely used by people.
-This can help you identify and choose which is the best partner for your long aurora chasing nights for maximum chance.
+These are Northern Lights forecast tools that are widely used by experts for many years!
+This can help you identify and choose which is the best partner for your long chasing nights to maximise your chance to see the Northern Lights in 2026!

-How to pick the best aurora forecast and alert tools
+How to pick the aurora forecast and alert tools

 Key features to look for in aurora forecast tools

-These are the key factors that are important to see the Northern Lights:
+These are the key factors that are important to help you see the Northern Lights:

-Look for aurora forecast tools or apps that offer real-time data and do not entirely focus on the KP index.
+Look for aurora borealis apps that offer real-time data and do not entirely focus on the KP index.
 This includes information such as solar activity, Bt, Bz, substorms, solar density, and IMF information.

 Read here why you should not focus on the KP index.